oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab1/lab1-create-oracle-base-database-service.md

 ## Task 1: Create Oracle Base Database Service Instance.

+**(For this lab, The Oracle Base Database Service is pre-provisioned - Informational Instructions ONLY)**

 1.  **Open** the **Navigation Menu** in the **OCI Console** and Select **Oracle Database**

     ![OCI Console Navigate to Oracle Database](./images/navigate.oracledatabase.png" ")